Former administrative units of Nepal

-Former administrative units of Nepal are administrative divisions during Kingdom of Nepal.
-In 2008 Nepal was proclaimed a federal republic and old administrative units restricted after adoption of new constitution on 20 September 2015.
+The Former administrative units of Nepal were the administrative divisions during the Kingdom of Nepal.
+In 2008, Nepal was proclaimed a federal republic and old administrative units redistricted after the adoption of the new constitution on 20 September 2015.

-Formerly, Nepal was divided into 5 development regions, 14 zones, 75 districts, 58 municipalities (before 2014) and 3157 village development committee.
+Formerly, Nepal was divided into 5 development regions, 14 zones, 75 districts, 58 municipalities (before 2014) and 3157 village development committees.

 History

-Kingdom of Nepal was formed in 1768, by unification of Nepal.
+The Kingdom of Nepal was formed in 1768, by the unification of Nepal.

-Before the treaty of Sugauli in 1814–16, the territories under Nepalese control included Darjeeling to the South-east, whole of Sikkim to the east, Nainital to the south-west and the Kumaon Kingdom and Garhwal Kingdom to the west.
+Before the treaty of Sugauli in 1814–16, the territories under Nepalese control included Darjeeling to the southeast, the whole of Sikkim to the east, Nainital to the south-west and the Kumaon Kingdom and Garhwal Kingdom to the west.

-After the Sugauli treaty in 1814-16 Nepal came to existence in today's shape.
-During the time of king Rajendra Bir Bikram Shah and prime minister Bhimsen Thapa, Nepal was divided into 10 districts.
+After the Sugauli treaty, Nepal was established in its modern form.
+During the time of king Rajendra Bir Bikram Shah (1816-1847) and prime minister Bhimsen Thapa (1806-1837), Nepal was divided into 10 districts.

-During the time of prime minister Bir Shumsher Jang Bahadur Rana (1885-1901) Nepal was divided into 32 districts and Doti, Palpa and Dhankuta were 3 gaunda (गौंडा) (English meaning: Cantonment).
-Hilly region had 20 districts and Terai had 12 districts.
+During the time of prime minister Bir Shumsher Jang Bahadur Rana (1885-1901), Nepal was divided into 32 districts and Doti, Palpa and Dhankuta were the 3 administrative headquarters (गौंडा).
+The Hilly region had 20 districts and Terai had 12 districts.

-Even after Bir Shumsher Jang Bahadur Rana to the end of Rana rule in Nepal in 1951 and till the proclamation of new constitution of Kingdom of Nepal in 1962, Nepal remained divided into 32 districts.
-Each had a headquarters and Bada Haqim (District Administrator) as its head.
-From 1951 to 1962 many acts and constitutions passed which shows name of 32 districts.
+Even after Bir Shumsher Jang Bahadur Rana and the end of Rana rule in Nepal in 1951, up untol the proclamation of new constitution of Kingdom of Nepal in 1962, Nepal remained divided into 32 districts.
+Each had a headquarters and a Bada Hakim (बडा हाकिम) as its head.
+From 1951 to 1962, many acts and constitutions passed which name the 32 districts.

-In 1962, the reorganisation of traditional 35 districts into 14 zones and 75 development Districts.
+In 1962, the districts were reorganized into 14 zones and 75 Development Districts.

-In 1972 (2029 B.S.).
-The late King Birendra in assistance with renowned scholar late Dr. Hark Gurung brought forth the concept of regional development for the harmonious developments of all parts of the country.
-Subsequently, he divided Nepal into 4 Development Regions in 1972: Eastern, Central, Western and Far Western.
+In 1972 (2029 B.S.), King Birendra, in assistance with Dr. Hark Gurung, brought forth the concept of regional development for the harmonious developments of all parts of the country.
+Subsequently, in 1972, he divided Nepal into 4 Development Regions: Eastern, Central, Western and Far Western.
 Since the Far Western Development Region became too large in size, it was further divided by creating the Mid-Western Development Region in 1981.
-Mid-western Development Region was created out of Karnali, Rapti and Bheri zones.
-It was done with the objective to achieve balanced, effective and rapid development programs in the country.
+The Mid-Western Development Region was created out of the Karnali, Rapti and Bheri zones.
+This was done with the objective of achieving balanced, effective and rapid development programs in the country.

 Development Regions

-Prior to September 2015, Nepal was divided into 5 Development regions.
+Prior to September 2015, Nepal was divided into 5 Development Regions.
 They were first-level of administrative divisions.